The 9 Best Ways to Test Blood Sugar Levels

 Advanced Glycation End Products

-One of the biggest problems with high blood sugar is that the sugar molecules bind to proteins and enzymes in the blood stream and create advanced glycation end products otherwise known as AGEs.
+One of the biggest problems with high blood sugar is that the sugar molecules bind to proteins and enzymes in the bloodstream and create advanced glycation end products otherwise known as AGEs.
 AGEs are highly unstable and break down structural proteins throughout the body and accelerate the aging and degenerative processes of all organs and tissues in the body (1).

-When the body has healthy insulin sensitivity, insulin clears the blood stream of sugar and keeps AGEs under control.
+When the body has healthy insulin sensitivity, insulin clears the bloodstream of sugar and keeps AGEs under control.
 However, when we develop insulin resistance, we are no longer able to effectively manage AGE formation and we end up with increased inflammation and tissue damage.

-By the time, we develop diabetes, our bodies have been ravaged by AGEs and all of our organ systems are 10-20+ years older than they should do to the accelerated degeneration brought on by this glycation process.
-In uncontrolled diabetes, these AGEs destroy the nerves leading to optic neuritis, peripheral neuropathy and dementia (2).
+By the time, we develop diabetes, our bodies have been ravaged by AGEs and all of our organ systems are 10-20+ years older than they should due to the accelerated degeneration brought on by this glycation process.
+In uncontrolled diabetes, these AGEs destroy the nerves leading to optic neuritis, peripheral neuropathy, and dementia (2).
 The kidneys are also hit hard by these AGEs, which results in kidney failure for many diabetics and congestive heart failure as the blood vessels are highly damaged (34).

 healthy blood sugar, Top 7 Herbs To Support Healthy Blood Sugar Levels